Information & Assistance

 the available benefits and services.

 Our Outreach worker seeks out the older population in their home to give information on and help them gain access to available benefits and services.
-If you are unable to come into our office and would like a visit from our Outreach worker please call 1 (815) 339-2711.
+If you are interested in arranging a visit from our Outreach worker please call 1 (815) 339-2711.

 Congregate Meal & Nutrition

 PCCC has a hot, nutritious daily meal at 11:30 AM to promote better health and to reduce isolation and loneliness for seniors.
 Meals are prepared in house as well as catered in by Country Catering of Lostant.
-Meals are free to those ages 60+ however donations are appreciated.
-The suggested donation amount is $5.
+Meals are available to those ages 60+ at no cost, however there is a suggested donation of $5.
+Meals are available to seniors 60+ regardless of their ability to donate.
 Meals are available to those under 60 at a cost of $7.
 Activities and programs follow our daily meal.
 We also provide Nutrition programs and education in partner with the U of I Extension Office.

 PCCC provides public transportation as a partner of Bureau-Putnam Area Rural Transit (BPART).
 To learn more about BPART, call 1 (877) 874-8813 or visit www.ridebpart.org.
 Riders age 60+ ride for free however donations are appreciated.